Both my parents were factory workers, my father having been invalided out of the army during WWII after losing a leg.

 This is particularly relevant in today’s retail world where the future of the UK high street is in some doubt.
 As a retailer for 28 years and an operator of one of the last remaining independents in central Oxford (before we were forced to close it due to cost pressures), I know exactly how hard it is for small businesses to compete and survive in the face of the large multi-nationals.
 I’m involved in many initiatives and local and national projects aimed at dealing with growing problems facing small businesses such as high rents and rates and the skills gaps opening up in many areas of commerce.

 Health and education provision are issues of particular relevance to everyone, especially with many health and support services under attack from both local and national government spending cuts.
 I’m believe strongly that the NHS should be returned to full public ownership and control, in the face of the erosion that has been forced on it by successive governments.
 This has become and even more key issue since the 2015 General Election.
-There are no easy solutions, but the one thing I am sure will not work is the privatisation by stealth that the Conservatives have already set in motion and parties like UKIP would expand on given the chance.
+There are no easy solutions, but the one thing I am sure will not work is the privatisation by stealth that the Conservatives have already set in motion.

 We’re now also seeing exactly the kinds of attacks on our health service that I and many other campaigners warned against in 2015.
 Currently the NHS is undergoing yet another re-organisation, driven by Conservative policies, even though they promised that this would not happen. the Sustainability and Transformation Plans (STPs) are little more than a rouse for the government to impose yet more cuts to services.
 Care commissioning groups are now being tasked with the job of carrying out the Conservatives’ dirty work while local politicians wring their hands and claim to be fighting to keep open hospitals that their own government are trying to close by stealth.